bitdocs/bitdocs-code/docs/wire-i.md

 ### How to Use

-To load code onto the bit, connect it to your computer with a [Micro-USB cable](/placeholder).
+To load code onto the bit, connect it to your computer with a Micro-USB cable.
 Once you’ve loaded the code, it will stay on the bit, even if you disconnect it from the computer.
 If you leave it connected, you can also use it to send messages between your circuit and your computer.

 ### Other Info

-To learn more about how to use the Arduino Bit, check out our Arduino resources page [here](http://discuss.littlebits.cc/t/getting-started-with-arduino/109).
+To learn more about how to use the Arduino Bit, check out the Arduino resources page [here](http://discuss.littlebits.cc/t/getting-started-with-arduino/109).

 ## CloudBit
 ![CloudBit](https://cdn.shopify.com/s/files/1/1494/3290/products/Cloud_1LR_720x.jpg?v=1571439465)